 - Map the number with its string of probable alphabets, i.e 2 with “abc”, 3 with “def” etc.

-- create a recursive function which takes following parameters, output string, number array, current index and length of number array
+- Create a recursive function which takes the following parameters, output string, number array, current index, and length of number array

-- Extract the string at digit[current_index] from the Map, where digit is the input number array.
+- Extract the string at digit[current_index] from the Map, where the digit is the input number array.

 - Run a loop to traverse the string from start to end

 - For every index again call the recursive function with the output string concatenated with the ith character of the string and the current_index + 1.

 Implementation: Note that the input number is represented as an array to simplify the code.

 adg adh adi aeg aeh aei afg afh afi bdg bdh bdi beg beh bei bfg bfh bfi cdg cdh cdi ceg ceh cei cfg cfh cfi Process returned 0 (0x0) execution time : 0.025 s Press any key to continue.